School of Nursing

-The baccalaureate program in nursing at the University provides students with a liberal arts and science foundation along with concentrated study in the professional nursing major.
-The program provides students with the opportunity to develop competency in the assessment of health needs and in the promotion, maintenance, and restoration of health in a holistic framework.
-A rich variety of settings are used to reflect the array of actual and potential health problems experienced by individuals, families, and communities throughout the life cycle.
+The pre-licensure and RN. to B.S.N. baccalaureate programs in nursing at the University include a liberal arts and science foundation along with concentrated study in the professional nursing major.
+Both programs provide students with the opportunity to develop competency in the assessment of health needs, and in the promotion, maintenance, and restoration of health in a holistic framework.
+A rich variety of clinical settings are used to reflect the array of actual and potential health problems experienced by individuals, families, and communities throughout the life cycle.

-The B.S.N. program of study prepares graduates to become:
+The B.S.N. programs of study prepare graduates to:

 - Provide safe, high-quality nursing care to individuals.

 - Deliver holistic nursing care to populations across a healthcare continuum.